johnmavrakis27/S.W.A.M.P/README.md

 # fast_and_vicious.
 This is a project that will attend the WRO 2022 future engineers competition
 # Content
-t-photos contains 2 photos of the team (an official one and one funny photo with all team members)
+T-photos contains 2 photos of the team (an official one and one funny photo with all team members)

 v-photos contains 6 photos of the vehicle (from every side, from top and bottom)